alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 For exception safety — to be able to use exceptions freely — even the `SelectObject` call pairs can/should be automated via C++ construction and destruction, e.g. a class `Dc::Selection` whose instances retain the requisite information to undo the selection.

-Finally, most of these objects will ordinarily be tempory short lived ones, created for single calls of graphics primitives such as `FillRect` and `Ellipse`.
+Finally, most of these objects will ordinarily be very short lived ones, created for single calls of graphics primitives such as `FillRect` and `Ellipse`.
-To reduce that verbosity one can support *implicit creation* of the objects via operators such `+` or `->`, using the same return-reference-to-self *call chaining* idea as with iostream `<<` expressions.
+To reduce or eliminate that phletora of named variables one can support *implicit creation* of the objects via operators such `+` or `->`, using the same return-reference-to-self *call chaining* idea as with iostream `<<` expressions.

 For example, “adding” a device context and e.g. a temporary GDI pen object handle with `+` can result in a temporary `Pen` object (ensuring `DeleteObject`) and a `Dc::Selection` instance that converts implicitly to `HDC`, so that such an expression can be used where a `HDC` is required, and where further addition can be chained on the first one.
 The key C++ language support for this is that a temporary object is destroyed at the end of the full-expression, not immediately after the function call it appears as argument to.
 So the temporary objects created by `+` arguments persist until the full expression, e.g. with the outermost level a call of `FillRect` or `Ellipse`, has been evaluated.